hastalavista99/30-Day-JS-Challenge/progress.md

 -Insights: Objects are a major component of JavaScript and I intend to do more with them in this challenge

 Code: days/day-02

+### Day 3: 03/05/2025 - Practical String Operations
+-Completed all exercises:
+                Create a string template engine that replaces {{variables}} with values Implement a function that validates different formats (email, phone, URL) Build a utility that transforms text between camelCase, snake_case, and kebab-case Write a function that extracts all links from a HTML string

+-Key Learnings: JS has alot of string methods to allow string manipulation
+                RegEx is a necessary skill for the manipulation of some string e.g. extraction from HTML string

+-Insights: Should learn more RegEx

+Code: days/day-03